atredennick/-Git/Savanna_Allometry/ReadMe.md

 General Information
 -------------------------

-Code for replicating results from "Allometric convergence of savanna trees and implications for the use of plant scaling models in variable ecosystems" by Andrew T. Tredennick, Lisa Patrick Bentley, and Niall P. Hanan 2013 published in PLoS ONE, doi: ######.
+Code for reproducing results from "Allometric convergence of savanna trees and implications for the use of plant scaling models in variable ecosystems" by Andrew T. Tredennick, Lisa Patrick Bentley, and Niall P. Hanan 2013 published in PLoS ONE, http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0058241, doi: 10.1371/journal.pone.0058241.
 Code was written by Andrew T. Tredennick (JAGS code for hierarchical Bayesian model highly informed by code available as supplementary material for "Evaluating scaling models in biology using hierarchical Bayesian approaches" by Charles A. Price, Kiona Ogle, Ethan P. White, and Joshua S. Weitz published in Ecology Letters, doi: 10.1111/j.1461-0248.2009.01316.x)

 The code and data in this repository allow a user to run the hierarchical Bayesian model described in the paper as well as produce all the figures.